whyrsm/whyrsm/README.md

 I'm a product manager who codes.

 I learned programming because I wanted to truly understand what I was asking engineers to build.
-With AI coding assistants, I now build production systems myself — ERPs, admission platforms, WhatsApp bots, BI dashboards.
+With AI coding assistants, I now build production systems myself: ERPs, admission platforms, WhatsApp bots, BI dashboards.

-This shapes how I approach product.
-I understand tradeoffs, I know what's feasible, and I can move from idea to working software quickly.
+This changes everything about how I approach product.
+I don't just understand tradeoffs.
+I make them.
+I don't ask what's feasible, I know.
+And when I see an opportunity, I can go from idea to working software in days, not months.

 ---